Air Optix Aqua is compatible with easyvision Monthly Irisian prescriptions.

 Minimum expiry date.

-18 months from date of purchase
+3 months from the date of product purchase

 The maximum time of wearing lenses, after which you need to replace them.

 Lens intended to be worn daily or extended wear schedule for a period of 30 days.

 Lenses wear for a few dozen hours a day.
 Removing it while you sleep.

 +0,25D to +6,00D (0,25D step),